-Using a deck flashing tape should be a requirement for any homeowner or builder looking to construct a new deck.
-Regardless of the material you use for your deck boards, most substructures use wood which can rot and decay in about 8-10 years.
+Using deck flashing tape should be a requirement for any homeowner or builder looking to construct a new deck.
+Regardless of the material you use for your deck boards, most substructures use timber that causes rot and decay in about 8-10 years.
 Protecting the deck substructure can extend the life of your deck.

 Here are the top five reasons why.

-The cost of deck flashing tape for an average-size 20’ x 12’ deck cost less than $100.
-It’s a no-brainer for any homeowner or builder to add this to the cost of the project to ensure that the deck substructure last as long as the decking it supports.
+- Affordable Price The cost of deck flashing tape for an average size 6.1 x 3.66 m deck cost less than £72.
+It’s a no-brainer for any homeowner or builder to add this to the project’s cost to ensure that the deck substructure lasts as long as the decking it supports.
 Why build a deck that is warranted to last 20+ years when the foundation starts to decay at 8-10 years?
 Deck flashing tape can prevent this from happening.

 Keep in mind that all deck flashing tapes are not the same.
-Click here to view a comparison chart of the leading deck flashing tapes available today before you decide what product to buy.
 Regardless of your choice, deck flashing tape is a wise investment if you want to prolong the life of your deck.